PivotPHP/website/_docs/quickstart.md

 # Quick Start

-This guide will walk you through creating your first HelixPHP application.
+This guide will walk you through creating your first PivotPHP application.
 We'll build a simple REST API for managing tasks.

 ## Step 1: Create Your Application